 If you want a harmonica you are in the right place.

-We have well known makes as well as our own brand.
+We specialise in our own brands of harmonica.
 Because we source direct from the factories we have harmonicas made to our own specifications for the Sonnyboys brand.

 This makes them unique and amazing value.

 We are happy to advise on anything to do with the harmonica so don’t be shy, get in touch.

 Every purchase wins you a free 7-hour online harmonica course worth $200!
 Ben Hewlett and Pete 'Jelly Legs' Smith